 As betting is now legal in the US, thanks to the abolishment of PASPA, many Americans are now considering no risk match betting as a viable way of making money online.

 Check out my Quora answer to this popular question: Is matched betting legal in the United States and if so, how do I get started?

-If you clicked through to Quora, you can see how popular matched betting in the US has become in the last few months.
+If you clicked through to Quora, you’d see how popular matched betting in the US has become in the last few months or so.
 There are thousands of Americans interested in making some extra cash online using no risk matched betting.

 So, for those of you who are new to this concept, here’s a little introduction.

 Matched betting is a way of making money online by taking advantage of bookmakers’ free bets and promotions.